tschortsch/cypress-wp-test-utils/README.md

 ## Compatibility

+* WordPress 5.7.x
+* Node >=12
+* Cypress >=4.x

-Right now those commands are only compatible to WordPress 5.7.
+Right now those commands are only compatible with WordPress 5.7.
-The goal is to support further WordPress versions.
-But since there are a lot of changes in the editor between WordPress versions it's difficult to support a lot of different versions at once.
+The goal is to support further WordPress versions but since there are always a lot of changes in the editor between WordPress versions it's difficult to support all of them.

 ## cypress-xpath included